 - For description, documentation, and licence for each program, go here.
-You can also use “module display $NAME” where $NAME is the name of the module listed in the run files.
+The documentation and license information is also listed in each respective folder's README.
+On Carbonate, you can also use “module display $NAME” where $NAME is the name of the module listed in the run files.

 - After you have finished the assemblies, run the ./Combine.sh script.
 This will combine the kmers, label them with the kmer and the assembler, and output them to the final_assemblies folder